saenzdf/farmos/README.md

 # farmos odoo
 Personal settings installing farmos
-I am using odoo traefik firts
+I am using odoo traefik
-.env must be created and populated you must create persistent directories before deploying
+.env must be created and populated odoo.conf can aslo be created before